quantsbin/BiblioPixel/doc/overview/BiblioPixel-Basics.md

 BiblioPixel has a sibling project, SimPixel, which lets you preview your lighting animations in any modern browser.
-This is extremely convenient as it allows you develop animat
+This is extremely convenient as it allows you develop and test animations in your browser and then deploy them to your hardware installation when you know they are ready.

 ## The command line

-BiblioPixel does not have a graphical user interface - it is a command line program where you type commands at the terminal.
+BiblioPixel does not have a graphical user interface - it is a command line program where you type commands at the command line in a terminal.

 On Linux or MacOS, you need to run a program called Terminal comes with the computer.
 On Windows, it's [TBD].